 - Making backups not daily

 Don’t spare space in your cloud storage, or, better yet, buy several hard drives.
 Losing money is nothing compared to losing data.

 And now briefly

-- Back up your website every day.
+- Always remember to back up your site; do it every day.

 - Store copies on several media for at least one month, and preferably for three months.